Antipode-SOSP23/antipode-train-ticket/README.md

 All the deployment is controlled by our `./maestro` script.
 Type `./maestro -h` to look into all the commands and option, and also each command comes with its own help, e.g. `./maestro run -h`.

 ### Local Deployment

+This environment is mainly used for development and debugging.

 *In preparation*